DominicNze/dominic-blog/about.md

 permalink: /about/
 ---

 I am a programmer and a database developer.
-I work with Oracle, Python, HTML, and CSSS.
+I work with Oracle, Python, HTML, and CSS.

 ### More Information